MAT185: Linear Algebra

 As mentioned earlier, practice is necessary for success in MAT185.
 Solving a variety of problems will help you learn different problem-solving methods.
 You will become more comfortable with proofs and will build your linear algebra intuition – both critical in this course.

-If you don’t know how to start the problem, write down what you know about the problem instead – things such as relevant equations, facts, and theorems.
-Once all your tools are laid out in front of you, it is easier to connect the dots and come up with a solution!
+Sometimes, it’s difficult to even start a problem in Linear Algebra.
+Don’t cave in and look at an answer key right away: this practice will hurt you in the long run.
+If you don’t know how to start a problem, write down what you know about it, such as relevant equations, facts, and theorems.
+Once these tools are laid out in front of you, it’ll be easier to connect the dots and develop a solution.

 • This course will give you lots of problem-solving experience.
 Linear algebra is a very abstract and general topic in math; there are often many ways to approach a problem, and you’ll get to experiment with this.